Being human and the definition of human life has been an enigma from time immemorial. Can we give a definitive answer to this dilemma? Yes.

 - Childhood – The ability to take care of their young after weaning.

-- A precision hand-grip – Manual dexterity to firmly grasp a small object between your thumb and the tips of your fingers.
+- A precision hand-grip – Manual dexterity to grasp firmly a small object between your thumb and the tips of your fingers.

 All of these five physical traits contribute to set humans apart and make our species unique.

 But, let’s take it a step further.
 If these human skeletal characteristics are important of and by themselves what is more primary is what they allow us to accomplish.
 Bipedalism allows us to practice sports of all types.
 Brains allow us to do research and mathematical calculations.
 Similar sized sexes allow men and women to cooperate in a more human way.
 Childhood is not a ‘skeletal trait’ and I’m not sure why it should be included in the British Museum list.
-This trait is vital for humans and I will return to it at length in chapter 12 about how humankind socializes.
+This trait is vital for humans, and I will return to it at length in chapter 12 about how humankind socializes.
 Precision-grip permits us to manipulate our environment in umpteen ways.

 I realize what the vocation of the British Museum is: focusing on the physical traits of human beings, the morphology of skeletal remains, as revealed by archaeology, anthropology and like sciences.
 However, in so doing we reduce and even limit comprehension of humankind to just a physical level.
 But this emphasis clouds the essential.